EmbeddedLLM/JamAIBase/services/app/src/lib/components/tables/(sub)/guides/llm.md

 > Translate "Good morning" into Italian:

-Tips

-- To insert a reference, click on the corresponding columns above the Prompt input area
-- Alternatively, you can manually insert `${Column Name}` into the Prompt
+To insert a reference, click on the corresponding columns above the Prompt input area.
+Alternatively, you can manually insert `${Column Name}` into the Prompt.

-- You can reference multiple columns in the same prompt, as long as the names match your column names exactly (case-sensitive).
+You can reference multiple columns in the same prompt, as long as the names match your column names exactly (case-sensitive).
-- Repeated references will be not be de-duplicated.
-For example:

-  > <span class="column-variable input-col">Input</span>
-  >
-  > Translate "<span class="column-variable input-col">Input</span>" into Italian:

-  will result in

-  > Good morning
-  >
-  > Translate "Good morning" into Italian:
+See more prompting tips below.

 ---

-### Retrieval Augmented Generation (RAG)
+##### Retrieval Augmented Generation (RAG)

 You can optionally use RAG to ground the LLM’s output in external knowledge stored in a Knowledge Table.